pretzelhammer/rust-blog/posts/chat-server.md

     rooms: Rooms,
 ) -> anyhow::Result<()> {
     // ...
-    room_tx = rooms.join(&room_name, &name);
+    // send our name when joining a room room_tx = rooms.join(&room_name, &name);
     // ...
     if user_msg.starts_with("/name") {
         // ...
         if changed_name {
-            rooms.change_name(&room_name, &name, &new_name);
+            // let room know we changed our name rooms.change_name(&room_name, &name, &new_name);
             // ...
         }
         // ...
     } else if user_msg.starts_with("/join") {
         // ...
-        room_tx = rooms.change(&room_name, &new_room, &name);
+        // send our name when changing rooms room_tx = rooms.change(&room_name, &new_room, &name);
         // ...
+    // handle new /users command
     } else if user_msg.starts_with("/users") {
         let users_list = rooms
             .list_users(&room_name)